 The School Board administers the affairs of the school.
-School fees and levies are set by the Finance Committee and adopted as a recommendation by the School Board.
+School fees are set by the Finance Risk and Compliance Committee and adopted as a recommendation by the School Board.
 These are reviewed each year, taking into consideration such factors as: